Home > Knowledge Base > Literature Review > How To Evaluate Sources And Critically Appraise Literature

 Step 12: Document Your Evaluation Process

-• Keep detailed notes on your evaluation process, including the reasons for including or excluding a source from your research.
+Keep detailed notes on your evaluation process, including reasons for including or excluding a source.
+Document strengths and limitations of each source to ensure transparency in research methodology.

 Step 13: Revise And Repeat